HUL Q1 results: Net profit rises 11% to Rs 2,289 cr; revenue up 19%

 The company stated that during the quarter, its turnover grew 19 per cent with underlying volume growth of 6 per cent.
 "We continued to grow significantly ahead of the market, gaining value and volume market shares," it added.

 Further, HUL's EBITDA, or earnings before interest, taxes, depreciation, and amortization, margin stood at 23.2 per cent and "remained healthy despite unprecedented inflationary headwinds."
-However, yer-on-year EBITDA margin declined 110 bps.
+However, year-on-year EBITDA margin declined 110 bps.
 PAT (bei) was up 17 per cent YoY.

-Commenting on the results, Sanjiv Mehta, CEO and Managing Director stated, ‘In an environment which remains challenging, marked by unprecedented inflation and consequential impact on consumption, we have delivered yet another quarter of robust topline and bottom-line performance.
+Commenting on the results, Sanjiv Mehta, CEO and Managing Director stated, "In an environment which remains challenging, marked by unprecedented inflation and consequential impact on consumption, we have delivered yet another quarter of robust topline and bottom-line performance.
 We have grown competitively whilst protecting our business model by maintaining margins in a healthy range.
 While there are near term concerns around inflation, the recent softening of commodities, forecast of a normal monsoon, and monetary/ fiscal measures taken by the government augur well for the industry.
 We are confident of the medium to long term prospects of the Indian FMCG sector and remain focused on delivering a Consistent, Competitive, Profitable and Responsible growth."

 Sector-wise break-up: